Dennis Kucinich: Banking

 Kucinich criticized the bank bailout of 2008 as a "handout to Wall Street" lacking workouts for homeowners.
 He introduced the NEED Act, a monetary reform bill.

 Barack Obama

-In March 2011, Kucinich said that President Obama's decision to approve air strikes against Gaddafi's forces in the Libyan Civil War was an "impeachable offense."
+In March 2011, Kucinich said that Obama's decision to approve air strikes against Muammar Gaddafi's forces in the Libyan Civil War was an "impeachable offense."

 Cannabis

 During his 2004 presidential campaign, Kucinich expressed support for a drug policy that "sets reasonable boundaries for marijuana use by establishing guidelines similar to those already in place for alcohol".
 He stated: "Most marijuana users do so responsibly, in a safe, recreational context.
-These people lead normal, productive lives–pursuing careers, raising families and participating in civic life."
+These people lead normal, productive lives — pursuing careers, raising families and participating in civic life."
 Kucinich also released a detailed plan for cannabis policy reform during his 2018 campaign for Ohio governor.

 Civil liberties

 Kucinich has opposed the USA PATRIOT Act since its inception.
 He voted against the act in 2001, and against its renewal in 2006.
 He voted for an amendment to the constitution outlawing flag burning and desecration, but later took the opposite stance, voting against a similar amendment in 2005.

 In 2007, Kucinich voted to require the Department of Defense to present a detailed plan for transferring prisoners out of Guantanamo Bay detention camp.